 The interface

 Explore how the pressure in the liquid changes as a function of depth, liquid density, filling level, and external conditions.
-Answer the questions below, always supporting your answer with data from a measurement.
+Determine the densities of the mystery fluid B and the gravitational acceleration on mystery planet B.

 The faster the fluid is flowing, the lower is the pressure at the same height.